Winter Olympics 2022 schedule: What to watch tonight on NBC, Peacock

 Sign up for Peacock here and watch the 2022 Winter Olympics live!

-Last night in primetime, we watched Ryan Cochran-Siegle (Starksboro, Vermont) win the silver medal in the Men’s Super-G, 50 years after his mother Barbara Ann claimed the gold medal in slalom at the 1972 Sapporo Games.
-In figure skating, Nathan Chen (Salt Lake City, Utah) officially put PyeongChang in the past finishing with the highest short program score ever recorded.
-Click here to relive the moment or experience it for the first time if you didn’t have the chance to watch it live!
+Last night in primetime, we watched Slovakia’s Petra Vlhova win her first career Olympic medal in Women’s Slalom after Mikaela Shiffrin’s shocking DNF result.
+Click here to rewatch all of the action or experience it for the first time if you didn’t have the chance to watch it live!

-RELATED: TV schedule, day-by-day viewing guide to the Beijing Winter Games

 We’ve got an exciting lineup ahead today on NBC and Peacock featuring seven medal events listed below.
 Live coverage begins during the day at 2:00 p.m.
-ET with Biathlon as the men battle it out in the 20km Individual event, followed by the Men’s 1500m in Speed Skating, and the Men’s and Women’s Sprint finals in Cross Country Skiing.
+ET with the Luge Doubles event final.

+RELATED: TV schedule, day-by-day viewing guide to the Beijing Winter Games

-Tonight in primetime (beginning at 8:00 p.m ET), we will see some snowboarding shreds as Chloe Kim (Torrance, California), a 2018 Olympic champion and the daughter of South Korean immigrants, returns to chase a second straight gold medal in women’s halfpipe.
-On the men’s side, three-time Olympic gold medalist Shaun White (Carlsbad, California) begins his quest to become the first athlete in any sport at the Olympic Winter Games to win four gold medals in the same individual event (men’s halfpipe).
-This will be White’s final Olympic games.
+Tonight in primetime (beginning at 8:00 p.m ET), the snowboarding excitement continues as Chloe Kim (Torrance, California), a 2018 Olympic champion and the daughter of South Korean immigrants, returns to chase a second straight gold medal in the women’s halfpipe final.
+At 10:40 p.m, Nathan Chen (Salt Lake City, Utah) takes the ice in the men’s free skate just days after posting the highest short program score ever recorded.
+Click here to find Chen’s competition schedule.

-In Alpine Skiing, three-time Olympic medalist Mikaela Shiffrin (Edwards, Colorado) looks to bounce back in the Women’s Slalom (9:15 p.m.
-ET) after crashing out of the Giant Slalom event earlier this week.

 Winter Olympics 2022 Schedule – What to Watch on NBC and Peacock: